keithbuhler/keithbuhler.github.io/pages/privacy.md

 ### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
-You can read [Google Analytics Privacy Policy.](https://support.google.com/analytics/answer/6004245)
+You can read [Google Analytics Privacy Policy.](https://support.google.com/analytics/answer/6004245) Also, you can use [Google's Chrome app](https://tools.google.com/dlpage/gaoptout) to opt out of analytic data collection.

 ### Google Site Stats